mynameisek/whitepaper/README.md

 ### Redefining various stakeholders

+We are not the first project which claims to disrupt social networks by incentivising users.
+But this is just one piece of the puzzle.
 We need a social networking ecosystem of the users, by the users, for the users.
 This is a movement similar to the French Revolution or abolition of slavery.
-We are not the first project which claims to disrupt social networks by incentivising users.
-But this is just one piece of the puzzle.
 The first important step is to reinvent the mindset of stakeholders of social networks.

 Currently, SNS providers think they are the emperors who own every data of their users (the peasants) and turn that into gold.
-At the same time, the users (the slaves) are bewitched to work (make engagements) for the SNS providers for free.
+At the same time, the users (this time as the slaves) are bewitched to work (make engagements) for the SNS providers for free.
 By adopting the layman’s analogy we mentioned earlier, we want to redefine the stakeholders and entities of Forbole ecosystem as follow:

 > **The internet of blockchains** is the world of nations.